miroapp/app-examples/examples/ai-image-generator/README.md

 # 🏃🏽‍♂️ Run the app locally <a name="run"></a>

-1. Rename the `.env.sample` file to `.env` and add in [OpenAI API key](https://platform.openai.com/account/api-keys), client ID and client secret, and save the file.
+1. Rename the `.env.sample` file to `.env` and add in [OpenAI API key](https://platform.openai.com/account/api-keys) and save the file.
 2. Run `npm install` to install dependencies.

 3. Open the [app manifest editor](https://developers.miro.com/docs/manually-create-an-app#step-2-configure-your-app-in-miro) by clicking **Edit in Manifest**. \